flameshot-org/flameshot/README.md

 This software is very focused on selection capture and edition, but you can do full screen captures very easily just not having a visible selection, by default it will take it as if you were selecting the whole screen.

-Check the user manual [here](./docs/user-manual/userManual.md)

 ## Considerations

 **Not working on Wayland**

-If you are using Gnome you need to install the [TopIcons](https://extensions.gnome.org/extension/495/topicons/) extension in order to see the systemtry icon.
+If you are using Gnome you need to install the [TopIcons](https://extensions.gnome.org/extension/495/topicons/) extension in order to see the systemtray icon.

 In order to launch a new capture you need to execute `flameshot-cli`, the sources of the cli tool are in `./tools/flameshot-cli` (the tool is compiled independently).